Study information

 1-5 = fail

 All assessments are graded in full marks.
 The only exception to this is the Master's thesis.
-This can be graded in half grades.
-The grade 5.5 is considered to be a pass grade in this respect.
+This can be graded in half grades, with the lowest pass grade a 6.0.
 For all other assessments only full marks are given.
 In order to be granted the distinctions Cum Laude or Summa Cum Laude, students are not allowed to resit an examination or score a six on one of the examinations.

 Tuition fees for students depend on their country of origin - from inside or outside of the EU/EEA.
 Fees are indexed each year by the Dutch government.
 The tuition fee does not include costs of travel, living, accommodation, insurance, books and readers.
 Current tuition fees for the University of Groningen can be seen here.

-For scholarship possibilities you can best check the University of Groningen Grantfinder .
-The Grantfinder offers prospective students a scholarship database in which to enter their personal and study details, and then initiate a search in which the database will list the distinct scholarships that they are eligible to apply for.
-Unfortunately only a very limited number of scholarships exist for bachelor students at the University of Groningen.
+For scholarship possibilities you can best check the University of Groningen Grantfinder.
+The Grantfinder offers you a scholarship database in which to enter your personal and study details, and then initiate a search in which the database will list the distinct scholarships that you are eligible to apply for.
+The Grantfinder only lists scholarships the University of Groningen is aware of and therefore is by no means a limitative list of available scholarships.

 Moot Courts